kaylon/fate-template/README.md

 ## Features
 - Write your campaign in Markdown: Easy, readable, and portable.
 - Automatic conversion to PDF: Produces a professionally styled, two-column PDF.
+- Custom quotes and boxes: Use simple Markdown syntax to create visually distinct sections.
-- Custom adversary blocks: Add adversaries using simple Markdown/YAML blocks.
+- Custom adversary and environment blocks: Add adversaries and environment using simple Markdown/YAML blocks.
-- Image support: Effortlessly include images—single column, double column, or full page.
+- Image support: Effortlessly include images—single column.
 - Cross-platform scripts: Run on Windows, Linux, or Mac with a single command.

 ## Folder Structure